floledermann/stimsrv/README.md

 Most configuration parameters are used to specify the condition(s) for the task.
 Such condition properties can be constant (numbers, strings, arrays or objects) or they can be generated dynamically.
 Some tasks may allow dimensions to be specified as a string, containing the numeric value and a unit (e.g. the `fontSize` parameter in the example above).

-Specifying only constant condition properties would cause the same condition to repeat indefinitely, which is rarely what you want in an experiment.
-Therefore, at least one property will usually be specified to produce a sequence of values for the property in subsequent trials.
-A range of helper functions is available to specify such sequences for condition properties, including pre-defined sequences, randomized sequences, random values within a range, or dynamic parameters adapting to a participant's responses.
+Specifying only constant condition properties would cause the same condition for the task to repeat indefinitely, which is rarely what you want in an experiment.
+Therefore, at least one property will need to be specified to produce a sequence of values in subsequent trials.
+A range of helper functions is available to specify such sequences, including pre-defined sequences, randomized sequences, random values within a range, or dynamic parameters adapting to a participant's responses.

+This example adjusts the font size according to a pre-defined sequence, and randomizes the rotation of the text for each trial.

 ```JS
 const sequence = require("stimsrv/controller/sequence");